AlshangitiJumana/gait_recognition_data_preperation/README.md

 Processed videos will be saved in the specified output directory, with filenames prefixed by `output-{file-name}`.

 ### Next Steps
 After silhouette extraction, the next step is to turn the video into frames of size 64x64, similar to what was done with Dataset-B in the GaitSet repository.

-#### Using GaitSet Preparation Code
+#### Using GaitSet Preparation Code for CASIA-B Dataset

 1. Follow the instructions in the GaitSet repository to prepare the dataset:
     ```sh
     git clone https://github.com/AbnerHqC/GaitSet.git